 They take her hand at hard places,

-She will not stub her toes in the dark.
+not stub her toes in the dark.

 She may walk among lions and rattlesnakes,